Preparation and organization were keys to AVI’s successful Q360 implementation

 AVI Systems went live with Q360 in September, 2015.
 A little more than two years later (at the time this article was written), the company can look back and point to some best practices that helped their people through the transition.
 We recently spoke to Apelt about how AVI planned for and implemented the Q360 platform.

 AVI’s Go Live date was a full cutover of all their data.
-“We flipped a switch one night and everyone was on the new system the next day,” says Lettau.
+“We flipped a switch one night and everyone was on the new system the next day,” says Apelt.
 This represents a lot of change in a short period of time, which can be intimidating to some.

 For a successful ERP implementation, it is important to get buy-in from the employees.
 You must go in with the right attitude and the right mindset – people need to embrace change.
-“In order to get people excited, we actually made up t-shirts for Go Live that showed all our dead software that we were getting rid of, with the sun rising on Q360,” says Lettau.
+“In order to get people excited, we actually made up t-shirts for our Go Live that showed all our dead software that we were getting rid of, with the sun rising on Q360,” says Apelt.

 There has been a definite adjustment period over the last two years, but the appreciation for the information people have at their disposal, and the results the customer gets in the end have been building.

 At that time, the company had 15 offices across the U.S., so it took considerable resources and time to carry out training across the organization.
 AVI started training in late June for a Go Live in September.

 Solutions360 provided in-office training, and travelled to all 15 offices, along with a ‘Super User’ from AVI.
 Together, they delivered training for each location; “We wanted an AVI ‘Super User’ there during the training, so we could capture all the AVI-isms, and make sure the processes were being followed in addition to the new software being utilized,” Apelt reports.

 When Go Live happened, the people that got trained last had the best retention rate, while those trained in June didn’t remember everything, and needed a bit of additional support.
 AVI made sure to provide the necessary guidance to help everyone during the transition phase.